Bryce-Soghigian/react-planetary/README.md

 # Key Features

-- v1.0 (current)
+- v1.11 (current)
 	- Can Import all Planets into your application

-- v1.1 (next)
     - Can pass props to all of the planets (orbital_controls=bool, size=num rotation etc etc)

-- v1.2 (future)
-	- Can import all planets into the same canvas and adjust their positions
+	- Can create your own planets in threejs with my helper functions

 ## How to use